Cutty Sark: Investigation conclusion

 The ship was patrolled by two security guards, both of whom were supposed to patrol independently at least once an hour, or once every two hours later in the night, one being primarily responsible for the visitor pavilion and one for the dock.
 The guards were required to keep a log of their patrols, but after the fire the relevant page was found to be missing from the book.
-It was later found, already filled in reporting uneventful patrols of the site up to 7 am when the guards would have gone off duty.
+It was later found, already filled in reporting uneventful patrols of the site up to 7 a.m. when the guards would have gone off duty.
 The alarm was raised when one of the guards called the fire brigade; before this the two reported that they had smelled burning plastic and had been investigating to try to determine its source.

 A carpenter had visited the site on Sunday to collect some tools, but after 20 minutes attempting to contact a security guard to let him in, had climbed the fence, collected his tools and climbed out again.
 The carpenter reported that he had heard machinery operating towards the stern of the ship, but it was not clear whether this might have been the site diesel generator which ran at all times.

 The ship was fitted with a temporary fire alarm system but it was unclear whether this had operated.
 A separate alarm within the pavilion did sound when smoke and heat reached that area, but the guards reported no ringing alarm before the fire was seen.
 Investigation afterwards discovered a faulty relay in the alarm panel which failed to switch power to the siren circuits when an alarm was triggered.
 However, the panel also contained a failed fuse in one siren circuit which suggested that the siren had activated but the fire shorted it out, and this might have also caused the relay to fail.
 The failed relay would have shut off power to the second siren circuit.
 Statements from workers suggested that weekly tests of the alarm system had not been carried out.

 Mast specifications

 The original mast specifications as laid down by the ship's designer still exist and are listed below as "tea rig".
 This arrangement was used during the ship's time on the tea trade route, where it was necessary to maximise the area of sail to get the greatest possible propulsion when the ship might be becalmed in the doldrums.
 For the route to Australia it was not necessary to carry such a large area of sail and the masts and yards were reduced.
 The tradewinds required great strength in masts, but the wind could best be captured by relatively small, high sails.
-A smaller rig also represented a saving in maintenance costs.
+A smaller rig also represented a saving in maintenance and operation costs.
 Each of the three masts (fore, main and mizzen) is in three overlapping sections.